kc-GitHub/Wettersensor/README.md

 #Changelog#

 ##Version Beta 0.15 (Development)##
  Improve / Fix debugging
-Fixed #16: Pairing with thermostat is stable now
+ Fix #16: Pairing with thermostat is stable now

 ##Version Beta 0.14##
  * Fix millis() overflow bug.
 Now, the sensor stays in sleep mode after 49 days, so battery should not drained anymore